stanhelsloot/project/PROCESS.md

 - Made some headway with the layout and the text of the pages but not yet satisfied so will continue on that coming Monday.
 - Also cleaning up code and data structure coming Monday.
 - Question for Monday: d3 titles of charts centering/multiple lines.
+# Monday week 3
+- Fixed the data structure
+- Finalized the code of the scripts + added readme file.